-This traditional crofting village, where croft animals and livestock roam freely, provides an ideal base for immersing in island life and touring Lewis and Harris.
+This traditional crofting village, where croft animals and livestock roam freely for most of the year, provides an ideal base for immersing yourselves in island life, touring both Lewis and Harris.

 There are 29 crofts in the village (we are croft 16) although most are now sub-divided.
 There are 53 houses of which 13 are unoccupied and the population is around 85.

 Like most of the other crofting villages, Tolsta Chaolais has seen a decline in its traditional crofting way of life and employment, but the setting of the village makes it attractive to house buyers, and it has been able to sustain its population (and crofting activity) more successfully than many of the other townships in the area.